AmbireTech/adex-protocol/README.md

 4) the SDK allows publishers to "vouch for" users of their website/app, for example if a user registers on your website and verifies a valid phone number; that allows users to gain reputation as "real" users, and therefore more conservative advertisers may define in their Bids that their goal is to only target users above a certain threshold
 5) publishers integrating the SDK may opt to show a captcha to users, the first time the user's cryptographic identity is created; this essentially means the user will solve the captcha once for all sites that integrate AdEx; they will need to solve the captcha again if they clear `localStorage` or change their browser

 It should be noted that such a system is, by definition, always gameable.
 AdEx tries to make it as hard as possible.
-We believe the transparent reporting/analytics aspect of the system, combined with the "custom events", which allow you to track end results (e.g. registrations, purchases, etc.), ensure that the incentives and likelyhood of fraud are significantly reduced.
+We believe the transparent reporting/analytics aspect of the system, combined with the "custom events", which allow you to track end results (e.g. registrations, purchases, etc.), ensure that the incentives for fraud are significantly reduced.

 ### Scalability